gas meters can measure CCF MCF and Therms

 It is possible, with a little bit of math, to convert between one form of measurement and another.

-The Energy Information Administration measures the U.S. annual average heat content of natural gas delivered to consumers at 1,037 British Thermal Units (BTU) per cubic foot (CF).
+The Energy Information Administration measures the U.S. annual average heat content of natural gas delivered to consumers at 1,038 British Thermal Units (BTU) per cubic foot (CF) based on 2023 data.

-Here’s how to convert between different unit measurements and prices of natural gas:
+Here’s how to convert between different unit measurements of natural gas:

 We just need your ZIP code